 Needless to say, channel 7 works the best.
 Modern solid state sets

-with a varicap tuner do not suffer this limitation of course and will get
+with a varicap tuner do not suffer this limitation of course, and will

 Lastly, the set was reassembled in its